TRUESPORT – 5 QUICK AND EASY SNACKS TO SUSTAIN YOUR ATHLETE’S ENERGY

 Add more dried fruit for longer endurance efforts or keep the mix 50:50 for when shorter bursts of energy are needed and your athlete will be sitting around waiting for the bell to sound.

-- Almonds – Even a few almonds a day to improve overall diet quality, possibly thanks to their high fiber, protein, magnesium, and vitamin E content.
+- Almonds – Even a few almonds a day have been shown to improve overall diet quality, possibly thanks to their high fiber, protein, magnesium, and vitamin E content.

-- Walnuts – Children who eat nuts are actually less likely to be overweight, and walnuts provide a high dose of the much needed Omega-3 fatty acids often missing in a young person’s diet.
+- Walnuts – Children who eat nuts are actually less likely to be overweight, studies have shown, and walnuts provide a high dose of the much needed Omega-3 fatty acids often missing in a young person’s diet.

-- Dried tart cherries – Packed with antioxidants and they have even to increased recovery for athletes.
+- Dried tart cherries – Packed with antioxidants and they have even been linked to increased recovery for athletes.

-- Pumpkin seeds – Get a of protein, fiber, manganese, magnesium, and phosphorus by adding these seeds.
+- Pumpkin seeds – Get a unique blend of protein, fiber, manganese, magnesium, and phosphorus by adding these seeds.

 Hard-Boiled Eggs with Apple Slices or a Banana